lomash-relia/SIFT-FPGA-Basys3/README.md

-# SIFT-FPGA-Basys3: DoG Hardware Pipeline
+# L-DoG Matcher on FPGA-Basys3: DoG Hardware Pipeline

 Hardware implementation of Difference of Gaussian (DoG) computation on Digilent Basys 3 FPGA.